mpdf/mpdf.github.io/installation-setup/installation-v6-x.md

 ## Default style sheet

-A new mpdf.css file includes defaults for LISTS top/bottom margins, and also examples for Indexes and ToCs.
+A new \Mpdf\Mpdf.css file includes defaults for LISTS top/bottom margins, and also examples for Indexes and ToCs.
 This now acts like a normal CSS file, including cascading selectors i.e. not just main tags.
 This is always read (if present), so acts as a secondary default CSS, but one which allows selectors.
 Styles added to this act like a user stylesheet when considering precedence e.g. cellSpacing and border-spacing.

 ## Direct writing methods and OTL